mudasirafzal/Expense-Tracker/readme.md

 ## Developer
 Mudasir Afzal

-<a href="http://mstechlabs.com/vanilla/expensecal/" target="_blank">Demo Link</a><br>
 Keep track of income and expenses.
-Add and remove items and save to local storage
+Add and remove items and save to local storage<br>

+<a href="http://mstechlabs.com/vanilla/expensecal/" target="_blank">Demo Link</a>

 ## Project Specifications